-The following will be expanded on in the upcoming sections, but simplistically the metrics can be described as follows:
+The following will be expanded on in the upcoming sections, but simplistically the metrics can be described in the following steps:

-- C-value Along with bare pumps' BEP rate of flow and specific speed, the C-value sets the standard pump efficiency (ηpump,std) for an equipment class. - ηpump,std Used with the hydraulic power at the bare pump load points along with standard driver losses to calculate the PERSTD. - PERSTD The minimally compliant weighted average power consumption for an equipment class inclusive of the minimally compliant driver.
-PERSTD is the basis to compare the power consumption of the equipment being rated - PERCL/VL The weighted average power consumption of the equipment being rated inclusive of standard or actual driver and control losses if applicable. - PEICL/VL- Is either constant load or variable load depending if the equipment is supplied without or with controls.
+- 1. C-value Along with the bare pumps' BEP rate of flow and specific speed, the C-value provided in the ECS sets the standard pump efficiency ( $\eta{pump,std}$ ) for an equipment class. - 2. $\eta{\text{pump,std}}$ - Used with the hydraulic power at the bare pump load points along with standard driver losses to calculate the PERSTD. - 3.
+PERSTD The minimally compliant weighted average power consumption for an equipment class inclusive of the minimally compliant driver.
+PERSTD is the basis to compare the power consumption of the equipment being rated. - 4.
+PERCL/VL The weighted average power consumption of the equipment being rated inclusive of standard or actual driver and control losses if applicable. - 5.
+PEICL/VL- Is either constant load or variable load depending if the equipment is supplied with or without controls.
 PEI is the ratio of PERCL/VL and the PERSTD.